ProvableHQ/welcome/documentation/developer/getting_started/02_hello_world.md

 sidebar_label: Hello World
 ---

-Use the Leo CLI to create a new project
+Use the Leo CLI to create a new project.
+In your terminal, run:
 ```bash
 leo new hello-world
 cd hello-world
 ```

 This creates a directory with the following structure:

 ```bash
 hello-world/
 ├── Leo.toml # Your program manifest